PramithaMJ/ballerina-lint/README.md

 4. Hover over highlighted code to see details about the issue
 5. Use the Ballerina Lint sidebar to see all detected issues in your workspace
 6. Click on issues to navigate to the corresponding code location
+7. Use the Quick Fix feature (light bulb icon) to apply suggested fixes

+### Creating Test Files

+To test the extension with sample code that demonstrates various best practices:

+1. Create a new directory in your project: `test/samples/`
+2. Create test files for different categories:
+   - `nilHandlingTest.bal` - Tests for nil handling rules
+   - `expressionStyleTest.bal` - Tests for expression style rules
+   - `typeTest.bal` - Tests for type handling rules
+   - `formatDocTest.bal` - Tests for formatting and documentation rules

+3. Run the extension in debug mode (F5) and open these test files to see the linter in action

 ## Coming Soon